You’ve been thinking about sharing curated content on your website.

-A content curation plugin saves you all of that hassle by collecting and managing content from other sources for you.
+A content curation plugin saves you all of that hassle by collecting and managing content from other sources for you, essentially creating a content hub.
 Most of the good ones utilize RSS feeds which significantly reduces the time it takes to get the content sources displayed on your site.

 Why a Plugin is Better than Curating Content Manually

-There are plenty of reasons why you should let a plugin do the heavy lifting for you.
+There are plenty of reasons why you should let a plugin do the heavy lifting in your content curation process.

 Save Time and Effort